What Is An Ordinary Annuity?

 An ordinary annuity is a financial product that provides regular payments over a set period.
 It is called an “ordinary” annuity to distinguish it from other annuities, such as deferred or variable.

 An ordinary annuity can be funded in several ways, such as through a lump sum payment or a series of smaller payments made over time.
 The payments made into the annuity are then invested, and the annuity provides a regular income stream to the annuitant (the person receiving the payments).
-The income may be received monthly, quarterly, or annually, depending on the terms of the annuity.
+The income may be received monthly, quarterly, or annually, depending on the annuity terms.

 One everyday use for an ordinary annuity is as a retirement savings vehicle.
-For example, an individual may purchase an annuity to receive a steady income during retirement.
+For example, an individual may purchase an annuity for a steady retirement income.
 Annuities can also be used for other purposes, such as providing a source of income for a child’s education or as a way to transfer wealth to future generations.

 It’s important to note that annuities come with certain risks and potential drawbacks.
 For example, once you purchase an annuity, you may not be able to access your funds until the annuity starts making payments.
 Additionally, the value of an annuity can go up or down based on the performance of the investments held within the annuity.